 If there’s such a thing as a canine celebrity, the Cairn Terrier would be one!
 When a Cairn landed Toto’s role in Baun’s classic film The Wizard of Oz (1939), the breed became a cultural icon for generations.
-Although they’re recognized by audiences globally, Cairn Terriers have a history that far predates Toto’s cinematic debut.
+Although they’re recognized by audiences globally, this little terrier has a history that far predates Toto’s cinematic debut!

 Cairns are one of the oldest terrier breeds in the world, with origins as a working dog dating back to the 1500s.

 The breed maintains the same intelligence, vigor, and liveliness as they did in their hunting days.
-Today, these same traits make Cairn Terriers some of the best family pets around.
+Today, these same traits make Cairns some of the best family pets around.